World Languages

 FRENCH 2 - GRADES 9-12

-Prerequisite: Minimum C- in the 1st semester and 3rd quarter of French 1.
+Prerequisite: Minimum C in the 1st semester of French 1.
+Placement pending based on 2nd semester grades matching prior requirements.
 Incoming freshmen must take the World Language Placement Test.

 This course is a continuation of the study of grammar principles and vocabulary.
 Increased emphasis will be placed on the development of communicative competence in both the spoken and written language with a continued study of the French culture.
 The class will integrate multimedia, and technology to make learning French easier.